metavige/ocp-install-demo/README.md

 Enjoy your easy to install, local OpenShift Container Platform:

    1. HyperKit for OSX, Hyper-V for Windows, or Libvirt for Linux
-   2. CodeReady Containers (OpenShift Container Platform 4.6, config 6 cpu and 16GB ram)
+   2. CodeReady Containers (OpenShift Container Platform 4.6.6, config is 6 cpu and 16GB ram)
-   3. OpenShift Client (oc) v4.6
+   3. OpenShift Client (oc) v4.6.6

 Just download this project, unzip, and run the init.{sh|bat} you need, then follow the instructions on the road to your very own local container platform installation.
 Try the [video tutorial if you need help.](https://vimeo.com/463766806)